chinnucsk/adserver-widgets/README.md

 * distanceTop - distance from page top in pixels on which placement will be shown (default: "900px")
 * placement - URL to one of nscontext compatible placement scripts
 * position - right or left side of the website (default: "right")
+* bannedShows - how many shows should be ommited after user click the X button (default: 0)

 ## Need help ?